httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 In general, applications using HTTP SHOULD align their usage as closely as possible with Web browsers, to avoid interoperability issues when they are used.
 See {{browser}}.

+Applications using HTTP MUST NOT require HTTP features that are usually negotiated to be supported.
+For example, requiring that clients support responses with a certain content-encoding ({{?RFC7231}}, Section 3.1.2.2) instead of negotiating for it ({{?RFC7231}}, Section 5.3.4) means that otherwise conformant clients cannot interoperate with the application.
+Applications MAY encourage the implementation of such features, though.

 ## HTTP URLs